LeandroParisi/LeandroParisi/README.md

 </p>
 <br />
 <p align="center">
-  I believe technology and mailny programming are great tools to create a better world not just for me but also for the next generations!! :rocket:
+  I believe technology and mainly programming are great tools to create a better world not just for me but also for the next generations!! :rocket:
 </p>
 <br />
 <p align="center">